BAAI-DCAI/Bunny/README.md

 ## News and Updates

 * ⏳ Bunny training data.
-* ⏳ Bunny technical report.
+* 2024.2.20 🔥 **Bunny technical report is ready!** Check more details about Bunny [here](https://arxiv.org/abs/2402.11530)!
 * 2024.2.7 🔥 **Bunny is released!** Bunny-3B built upon SigLIP and Phi-2 outperforms the state-of-the-art MLLMs, not only in comparison with models of similar size but also against larger MLLMs (7B), and even achieves performance on par with LLaVA-13B!

 ## Model Zoo